jstetich/Lake_Water_Quality_sum/Analysis/Secchi_Trend_Analysis.md

 in how data has been reported to DEP.
 2. The extreme low values in 2017 and 2018 correspond to the only two samples from a new station.
-Any recent trend is due to addition of this anomolous new source of data.
+Any recent trend is due to addition of this anomalous new source of data.

 We correct these problems in two steps.
 First, we load in Portland Water District’s extensive Sebago Lake archive of Secchi data, then delete two